BluemarkInnovations/RemoteID-DroneScout-Bridge-Python/README.md

 ## What is it?
 This repository contains Python reference code to display parse data of DroneScout Bridge receiver dongles (Technical: [MAVLink ADS-B vehicle](https://mavlink.io/en/messages/common.html#ADSB_VEHICLE) or [MAVLink OpenDroneID](https://mavlink.io/en/services/opendroneid.html) messages).
 It is a basic application that only displays the payload of these messages.
+It can also save detected signals to a CSV file.
 A similar application written in C can be found here: [RemoteID-DroneScout-Bridge-C](https://github.com/BluemarkInnovations/RemoteID-DroneScout-Bridge-C)